lifaon74/path/README.md

 *Path* doesn't hesitate to throw or return null.
 This avoids unwanted behaviour like invalid paths magically transforming into valid ones after a `path.normalize` for example.

-Give it a try, and to hesitate to share your feedback into the *issues* section of github 😉
+Give it a try, and dont hesitate to share your feedback into the *issues* section of github 😉

 ## Table of contents ##
 <!-- toc -->